raspberrychris/cutemosesbaskets/content/blog/Kinder-Valley-White-Waffle-Grey-Wicker-Review.md

 #### Product Description

+This Moses basket is designed to last for years and comes complete with a detailed care manual.
+It has an easy-to-use design, which makes it ideal for first time parents.

+Kinder Valley’s White Waffle Grey Moses Basket is the perfect place for your little one to sleep soundly at night.
+This portable crib will help you keep your baby close by while you get some rest yourself.
+The sturdy construction of this crib ensures that it will last throughout several children.
+The breathable mesh sides allow

 - **EASY TO USE** Easy to Use: This Moses Basket comes complete with a detailed care manual and all the required bedding for a sound nights’ sleep for you and your baby

 - **MANUFACTURERS WARRANTY** This is valid for 6 months from date of purchase, which covers the intended usage period of the product so you can be assured that it will last